matthewlmcclure/tramp-virtualenv/README.md

 1. bootstrap-virtualenv.sh - a Bash script to bootstrap a virtualenv for use via Emacs over TRAMP.

-1. python.sh - a Bash script to run python in a virtualenv.

-1. .dir.locals.el - configuration for Emacs to run python via the Bash script wrapper.
+1. .dir.locals.el - configuration for Emacs to run python from a remote virtualenv.

 1. tramp-dir-locals.el - configuration to make directory local variables
    work in directories opened via TRAMP.